KEP-5729: DRA: ResourceClaim Support for Workloads

 Will enabling / using this feature result in increasing size or count of the existing API objects?

 This feature adds a new spec.resourceClaims list to the PodGroup API.
-It will have the same limits as the Pod API’s spec.resourceClaims.
+It will be limited to 4 items.

 The size of a ResourceClaim’s spec.reservedFor list will be reduced significantly when many Pods sharing the same claim make that claim through a common PodGroup.